usmanert/oracle-suite/cmd/leeloo/README.md

     - `listeners` - Event listeners configuration.
         - `[]wormhole` - Configuration of the "wormhole" event listener.
 It listens for `WormhholeGUID` events on Ethereum-compatible blockchains.
+            - `ethereum` - Etheeum client configuration.
                 - `rpc` (`string|[]string`) - List of RPC server addresses.
 If more than one is used, rpc-splitter is used.
                   It is recommended to use at least three addresses from different providers.
+                - `timeout` (`int`) - total timeout in seconds (default: 10).
+                - `gracefulTimeout` (`int`) - timeout to graceful finish requests to slower RPC nodes, it is used only when it is possible to return a correct response using responses from the remaining RPC nodes (
+                  default: 1).
+                - `gracefulTimeout` (`int`) - if multiple RPC nodes are used, determines how far one node can be behind the last known block (default: 0).
             - `blocksBehind` (`[]integer`) - List of numbers that specify from which blocks, relative to the newest, events should be retrieved.
             - `maxBlocks` (`integer`) - The number of blocks from which events can be retrieved simultaneously.
 This